+1 APPLICATION 4

+2 SCOPE 5

+3 CONTRACT VALUE CALCULATION 8

+4 AUTHORISATION 9

+5 PROCUREMENT METHOD 9

+6 SINGLE TENDER ACTION 10

+7 CONCESSION CONTRACTS 12

+8 ACCEPTANCE 13

+9 CONTRACT SIGNING and SEALING 14

+10 CONTRACT MANAGEMENT 14

+11 EXTENSIONS and VARIATIONS 16

+12 WAIVERS 18

+13 DEFINITIONS and INTERPRETATION 19

 1 INTRODUCTION 3

 2 APPLICATION 3

 3 SCOPE 4

 4 REGULATION & LEGISLATION 4

 5 ROLES AND RESPONSIBILITIES 5

 6 CONTRACT VALUE CALCULATION 6

-7 AUTHORISATION - -
+AUTHORISATION 7

-8 PROCUREMENT METHODPROCUREMENT METHOD - -
+8 PROCUREMENT METHOD 7

-9 SINGLE TENDER ACTIONSINGLE TENDER ACTION
+9 SINGLE TENDER ACTION 8

-10 CONCESSION INFORMATION CONTRACT
+10 CONCESSION CONTRACTS 9

-11 INFORMATION GOVERNANCE
+11 INFORMATION GOVERNANCE 10

-1211 ACCEPTANCE 10 7 11
+12 ACCEPTANCE 11

-1 3 2 CONTRACT SIGNING and SEALING 11 8 11
+13 - CONTRACT SIGNING and SEALING 11

-1 4 3 CONTRACT MANAGEMENT 11 8 12
+14 CONTRACT MANAGEMENT 12

-1 5 4 EXTENSIONS and VARIATIONS 12 9 12
+15 EXTENSIONS and VARIATIONS 12

-1 6 5 WAIVERS 141014
+16 WAIVERS 14

-1 7 6 DEFINITIONS AND INTERPRETATION 141015
+17 DEFINITIONS AND INTERPRETATION

-1 7 8 APPENDIX 1 - TABLE A - Authorisation and Acceptance Thresholds 18 13 18
+18 APPENDIX 1 TABLE A - Authorisation and Acceptance Thresholds 18

-1 INTRODUCTION
+INTRODUCTION

 - 1.1 Procurement decisions are among the most important decisions a manager makes because the money involved is public money and the Council is concerned to ensure that as a minimum high quality supplies, works and services are provided in a timely manner.
 Effective and efficient use of resources in order to achieve best value is a legal duty.
 The Council's reputation is also important and should be safe guarded from any suggestion of dishonesty, corruption or failure to meet legal responsibilities. - 1.2 Any Procurement activity must comply with the Law, these Contract Procedure Rules, Council policy, and the Constitution.
 It is a disciplinary offence to fail to comply with Contract Procedure Rules when undertaking Procurement on behalf of the Council.
-Council employees and third party service providers have a duty to report breaches of Contract Procedure Rules to an appropriate senior manager for action and the Chief Internal AuditorHead of Internal Audit for noting. - 1.3 All Procurement must be undertaken with regard to high standards of probity.
-The Council has a commitment to transparency and it is important that the Procurement process is as transparent and open as possible. - 1.4 These Contract Procedure Rules are to be read in conjunction with the Public Contracts Regulations 2015, the Concession Contracts Regulations 2016, Cabinet Office Procurement Policy Notes and the Council's Officer Code of Conduct.
+Council employees and third party service providers have a duty to report breaches of Contract Procedure Rules to an appropriate senior manager for action and the Chief Internal Auditor for noting. - 1.3 All Procurement must be undertaken with regard to high standards of probity.
+The Council has a commitment to transparency and it is important that the Procurement process is as transparent and open as possible. - 1.4 These Contract Procedure Rules are to be read in conjunction with the Public Contracts Regulations 2015, The Concession Contracts Regulations 2016, Cabinet Office Procurement Policy Notes and the Council's Officer Code of Conduct.

-2 APPLICATION
+21 APPLICATION

-- 2.1 The Contract Procedure Rules provide the governance structure within which the Council may procure works, supplies and services.
-The aims of these rules are to: - ensure value for money and propriety in the spending of public money; - enable works, supplies and services to be delivered effectively and efficiently without compromising the Council's ability to influence strategic decisions; - ensure that the Council is not exposed to unnecessary risk and likelihood of challenge arising from non-compliant Procurement activity; and - ensure compliance with current Law - 2.2 These Contract Procedure Rules apply to all persons who commission and or procure contracts on behalf of the Council, including external consultants or third party service providers. - 2.3 The Policy and Resources Committee may, from time to time, recommend to the Constitution, Ethics and Probity Committee and Council that the financial thresholds set out in these Contract Procedure Rules be amended. - 2.4 Refer to any approved Scheme of Delegation to identify any manager with the right to undertake Procurement as delegated by their Commissioning Director, Director, Assistant Director, or Head of Service.
-Schemes of Delegation will be maintained by the relevant Commissioning Director.
-All officers must undertake Procurement in a manner which avoids
+- Under section 135 of the Local Government Act 1972 the council must make standing orders with respect to contracts for the supply of goods or materials or for the execution of works. - 2.11.2 These Contract Procedure Rules provide the governance structure within which for the Council mayto procure works, supplies goods and services.
+The aims of these rules are to: - ensure value for money and propriety in the spending of public money; - enable works, suppliesgoods and services to be delivered effectively and efficiently without compromising the Council's ability to influence strategic decisions; - ensure that the Council is not exposed to unnecessary risk and likelihood-possibility of challenge arising from non-compliant Procurement activity; and - ensure compliance with current the Law - These Contract Procedure Rules apply to all persons everyone who commissions and or procures contracts on behalf of the Council, including external consultants orand third party service providers.